hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/05b-Forms.md

 + References and objects
   + pointer variable: containing the actual address of an object within the variable
   + reference variable: an alias to a variable
-  + when modifying a reference variable, the original variable is modified $\gets$ two variables the sam eobject
+  + when modifying a reference variable, the original variable is modified $\gets$ two variables w/ the same object
   + types of values of a variable
     + primitive value (number, string, or boolean):
       + the variable containing the value directly
       + example: `let x = 10;`, `let name = 'Michel'`
     + object:
       + containing the memory address of the object
-      + pointing to an object or reference this object
+      + pointing to an object or reference of this object
       + accessing the variable automatically resolving the reference
-      + the value of the variable is the referenced object
+      + the value of the variable = the referenced object
-  + function
+  + arguments of function
     + primitive values
       + a "pass by value" language
       + passing a variable to a function as argument, the value of the variable copied into the argument